ppengzeng/ppengzeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, My name is Mouxing Yang (杨谋星).
-I’m a Ph.D. student from College of Computer Science, Sichuan Univerisity, advised by Prof.[Xi Peng](http://pengxi.me).
+I’m a Ph.D. student from College of Computer Science, Sichuan Univerisity, fortunately advised by Prof.[Xi Peng](http://pengxi.me).

-My research interests mainly focus on Multi-modal Learning and Multi-view Learning, especially the applications in the wild, e.g., missing modality and noisy correspondence.
+My research interests mainly focus on Multi-modal Learning and Multi-view Learning, especially the challenges encountered in open scenarios, such as missing modalities, imbalanced modalties and noisy correspondence.
+For more insights on noisy correspondence, please refer to our repository: [Noisy Correspondence Summary](https://github.com/XLearning-SCU/Awesome-Noisy-Correspondence).

 # 🔥 News
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->

+- *2024.09*: &nbsp; One co-first-authored paper was accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
 - *2024.02*: &nbsp; One co-first-authored paper was accepted by IEEE Transactions on Image Processing (TIP).
 - *2024.01*: &nbsp; One first-authored paper was accepted by International Conference on Learning Representations (ICLR 2024).
 - *2024.01*: &nbsp; One first-authored paper was accepted by International Journal of Computer Vision (IJCV).